LW83/name-that-hound/README.md

 ### Color Scheme
 - To decide on the color scheme for the site, I first selected the background-image.
 This image was selected from [Abode Images](https://stock.adobe.com/ie/).
 - Once I had decided on the image, I used [Image Color Picker](https://imagecolorpicker.com/en) to identify different colors within the image to use as the basis for font, border and icon colors within the site.
-- In order to ensure the colors selected had sufficient contrast to meet accessibility requirements, I validated the color palette using [Eight Shapes Contrast Grid](https://contrast-grid.eightshapes.com).
+- In order to ensure the font colors selected had sufficient contrast to meet accessibility requirements, I validated the color palette using [Eight Shapes Contrast Grid](https://contrast-grid.eightshapes.com).

 ![Color Contrast](./docs/color-grid.png)